JaiadityanS/JaiadityanS/README.md

 ### <div align="center">I'm Jaiadityan, pursuing B.Tech CSE in Amrita School Of Engineering.
 Desires to be full-stack developer 👨‍💻 Graduation at 25' 🚀</div>

-- 🔭 I’m currently working on Making a Food recipe app with KivyMD
+- 🔭 I’m currently working on Making a Food Recipe App with KivyMD .

-- 🌱 I’m currently learning React and Tailwind
+- 🌱 I’m currently learning React and Tailwind .

-- ❓ Ask me about anything related to Python and Web development related to it
+- ❓ Ask me about anything related to Python and Web development related .

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I use tabs over spaces .

 <br/>